cty20010831/UChicago_MA_Thesis/README.md

 ## Study Description
 ### Introduction
 This project explores the intricate relationship between mood states and creativity, specifically focusing on how mood activation levels such as happiness and calmness influence creative outputs.
-By employing advanced deep learning techniques, experimental tasks like the incompleteness drawing task, and narrative analysis methods like Divergent Semantic Integration (DSI), this study aims to quantitatively dissect the creative process into measurable aspects of flexibility and originality.
+By employing advanced deep learning techniques, experimental tasks like the Incomplete Shape Drawing Task, and narrative analysis methods like Divergent Semantic Integration (DSI), this study aims to quantitatively dissect the creative process into measurable aspects of flexibility and originality.

 ### Definitions of Key Concepts
 - **Mood:** Mood is characterized as diffuse affective states that are not targeted at any particular object.
 Unlike emotions, which are acute and directed responses, moods are diffuse